mikepsinn/desci-exchange-v1/packages/desci-exchange/contracts/data-gem/README.md

 ![data gem](../../public/images/data-gems/data-gems.png)

 Data Gems bestow their holder with magical powers enabling them to transcend the physical world and see an aspect of its inter-dimensionally linked digital twin.

 A more boring way to put it, is to say that Data Gems are NFT tokens that give the holder the ability to decrypt a data stream.

-They can be mined by the Analog Twin in the Digital Twin Safe and can be given or sold to other Analog Twins.
+They can be mined by the data owner and can be given or sold to other Analog Twins or businesses.

-Data Gems are the basic building blocks of the Digital Twin Safe.

 ## Initial DataGem MetaData